ICARUSDroneCapture/Platform-Software/README.md

 cd ~/ros2_ws/src
 sudo ln -s Platform-Software/icarus-arm-control/ROS/ros2 icarus_arm_control
 ```

+There are other steps outside of actually installing ROS and cloning the repo required to make this package build properly.
+See the [`Installation Notes`](#installation-notes) section below.

 ## Building and Running

 For ease of use, add the following code to the end of your `~/.bashrc` file using your editor of choice, such as `vim`: